ipspace/blog/content/posts/2021/10/ipv6-multiple-addresses-per-interface.md

 One could argue that the authors of RFC 7934 were not aware of changes made to DHCPv6, but as the work on RFC 8415 started before the first draft of RFC 7934, I find that unlikely.
 One could also argue that RFC 7934 prompted the addition of Section 6.6 into RFC 8415[^TL], in which case RFC 7934 achieved its goals.

-In any case, making the *we cannot use DHCPv6 because RFC 7934* argument in 2021 makes one look ridiculous[^BS].
+In any case, claiming that *"we cannot use DHCPv6 because it cannot provide more than one IPv6 address per interface as recommended by RFC 7934"* in 2021 makes one look uninformed and/or ridiculous[^BS].

 [^TL]: draft-ietf-dhc-rfc3315bis-00 was published on March 23, 2015. draft-ietf-v6ops-host-addr-availability-00 was published on July 31st 2015.
 Section 6.6 was added to draft-ietf-dhc-rfc3315bis-08 published on May 8th 2017.